jwGitHub9860/2D_Snake_Game/README.md

 -

 ## New Features added:
+I added a feature that gives the user the choice to change the snake body, head, and/or food colors.
+The feature displays the question in the terminal asking the user if they want to change the body, head, and/or food colors.
+Next, the user types and enters their answer into the terminal.
+The answers are case insensitive.
+However, if the answer that the user entered is not one of the following color options listed in the displayed question or misspelled, the question will loop until the user enters a valid color.
+Next, the program either changes or leaves the colors depending on the user's answer.

 # Options [delete later]
 * Allow players to enter their names and save their high scores to a text file.
 * Add fixed and moving obstacles to the game.